BURN INJURIES & SSD BENEFITS

 - Soft tissue injuries from burns or electrical injuries

-To meet Listing 1.21, you must have medical evidence to support the diagnosis of a soft tissue injury.
-For example, you will need imaging studies, nerve conduction studies, or other diagnostic tests.
+To meet Listing 1.21, you must have medical evidence to support a soft tissue injury.
+For example, you will need imaging studies, nerve studies, or other medical tests.
 In addition, the injury must result in a significant problems with your ability to walk or use both upper extremities.

 LISTING 8.08 FOR BURN INJURIES